 After stumbling into a room full of mobsters, getting shot at and having an accident, he goes back home and he sees Fuches, waiting for him.

 But guess what?
 Fuches is working with the LAPD to frame him.

 THIS SHOOK ME, OKAY?!

-I didn’t think Fuches would betray Barry like this, but in this self-centred episode, I shoul not have been surprised.
+I didn’t think Fuches would betray Barry like this, but in this self-centered episode, I should not have been surprised.

 Barry and Hank discussing the best way to shoot Esther so he can retrieve the bloody pullet and show it to Hank’s family.
 And it’s such a light-hearted discussion, that makes Hank hungry.
 It’s so dark!!!

 “That’s a guy?
-He kinda look gender liquid to me” – AHAHAHAHAHAH!!!
+He kinda looks gender liquid to me” – AHAHAHAHAHAH!!!